Finding the right property through our in-house housing brokerage

 - Be able to access welfare payments

-- Have capacity, a court appointed guardian, or similar.
-Best interests agreement is insufficient.
+- Have capacity, a court-appointed guardian, or similar.
+The best interests agreement is insufficient.

 - Have completed an application to join the housing register or made a homelessness approach